 IACAPAP’s Executive Committee is comprised of members from around the world.

-The Constitution was amended by vote of the General Assembly in Paris, France in August 2012.
+The Constitution was amended by vote of the Extra-Ordinary General Assembly virtually in November 2020.

 IACAPAP is actively pursuing its goals through a variety of programs: